Nintendo Switch: Storage

 The Switch includes 32 GB of internal storage, 25.9 GB of which is user-accessible.
 This can be expanded up to 2 TB using a microSD, a microSDHC or a microSDXC card.
 A microSD card slot is located under the Switch's kickstand, where a microSD card can be inserted.
 If the microSD card is used, the Switch will only store game save data on the internal memory, leaving data that can be re-acquired on the microSD card.
 Save data will always be stored on the console, regardless if the source is a physical game card or a digital download copy.
 At launch, there was no way to transfer save files to another Switch console.
-Save game and profile transfers between Switch consoles were added in the 4.0.0 system update in October 2017, while the 10.0.0 system update in April 2020 allowed most update data, saved games (i.e., downloaded from eShop), and other downloaded content to be swapped between the internal memory and a microSD card.
+Save game and profile transfers between Switch consoles were added in the 4.0.0 system update in October 2017, while the 10.0.0 system update in April 2020 allowed most update data, digital games (i.e., downloaded from eShop), and other downloaded content to be swapped between the internal memory and a microSD card.
 MicroSD and microSDHC were supported initially, and microSDXC card support was later added to the Switch's software via a system update.
 SD cards and miniSD cards do not fit the Switch.
 The Switch did not support external storage units at launch, but Nintendo stated that they were looking into adding this feature in the future.

 Connectivity

 The Switch console has a 3.5 mm headphone jack.
-At launch, the Switch did not support Bluetooth wireless headphones, though they can also be connected if a Bluetooth adaptor is connected to the headphone jack.
+At launch, the Switch did not support Bluetooth wireless headphones, though they can also be connected if a Bluetooth adapter is connected to the headphone jack.
 A system update in October 2017 partially resolved this issue by enabling support for wireless USB headphones when the receiver is connected to the USB port on the console when docked.
 This was later fully resolved in a system update in September 2021 when it enabled support for Bluetooth Wireless headphone devices without the need for a USB adapter.